Belarmino: The Interview Strand

 Belarmino then criticises Albano Martins for exploiting him and there is a cut to Martins countering this with accusations of indiscipline on the ex-boxer's part and a defence of managers in general.
 This sets the pattern for the debate-like format adopted in this section of the film.
 We see the antagonistic interdependence between these two types of people involved in a sort of boss-worker relationship.
 Belarmino intimates that because of his illiteracy and his innumeracy he was often cheated or defrauded of his match purse.
 He reveals that he now has no job, but makes ends meet through biscatezinhos, his occasional work as a photo-colourist and loans from friends.
 He says that sometimes he goes hungry, but brushes this off saying: "muitas vezes quero jantar, não tenho, muitas vezes quero almoçar, não tenho, mas não quer dizer que seja fome. É um estado de fraqueza assim razoável."
 This is an assertion that is both comic and tragic in equal measure.

 Returning to the subject of his wife, Belarmino reaffirms his love for her but admits to having aventuras with more than a hint of pride.
 He then talks of his last professional fight in Portugal against a boxer called Sotta, one of his closest rivals.
 Belarmino won by a knockout, but earned a pittance for his trouble.
-We return to Albano Martins, who tells us of Belarmino's indiscipline, of his going out on the town the night before the fight against Sotta and having to undergo a drastic weight-loss regime on the day of the weigh-in to make the grade.
+We return to Albano Martins, who tells us of Belarmino's indiscipline, of his going out on the town the night before the fight against Sotta and having to undergo a drastic weight-loss regimen on the day of the weigh-in to make the grade.
 Martins claims Belarmino "podia ser grande", but cites his lack of discipline as the main reason behind his ultimate failure.
 Belarmino then recounts with evident pride how he managed to be champion of Portugal, despite the hunger and hardships he had to face, and underlines the fact that he was continually cheated due to his illiteracy and innumeracy.